 Jimmy's appointments are available Monday through Wednesday between 12:00pm and 6:00pm.
 If you would like to set up a consultation or appointment, the best way to contact him/them is by email: Jimmy@ThisSpaceBetween.com

 Yes!
 Yes!
 Yes!
 We are queer and nonbinary.
 We understand the importance of having a safe and affirming space, especially in therapeutic settings.
 This is a space for healing, for growing, and for connecting and reconnecting with your inner wisdom and knowing.
 This space is for you.

 How does online therapy work?

 We will meet online using a version of Zoom that is HIPAA-compliant.
 If you have any concerns about using Zoom or have never used this platform before, please email us to set up a free video consultation that will give you an opportunity to try it out before committing to online therapy.

 Why don't you accept insurance?

-I firmly believe that together you and I are best suited to determine the level of care, length of care and method of care that works best for you.
+We firmly believe that together you and your therapist are best suited to determine the level of care, length of care and method of care that works best for you.
 If an insurance company is paying for sessions, they are the ones that determine length, level and method of care.